|

 Little coordination is needed among the various information providers.

-[Biodas.org] http://biodas.org/
+Biodas.org http://biodas.org/

-EBI: European Bioinformatics Institute,
+European Bioinformatics

 Hinxton, Cambridge, UK.